aehumphrey/File-Permissions-Linux-Lab/README.md

-# File-Permissions-Linux-Lab

-# SECURITY AUDIT LAB
+# FILE PERMISSIONS IN LINUX LAB

 ## Objective

-The Security Audit Lab project aimed to mimic the conditions for a real-world security audit.
-The primary objective was to complete an internal security audit for a fictional company.
-The goal of the audit was to provide an overview of the risks and/or fines that the company might experience due to the current state of their security posture.
-The tasks involved reviewing the scope, goals, and risk assessment report.
-Then, to perform an internal audit by completing a controls and compliance checklist.
+This lab demonstrates my capabilities in updating file permissions in Linux.
+In this scenario, the research team at my organization needs to update the file permissions to reflect the correct level of authorization.
+This involves reviewing current permissions, identifying discrepancies, and adjusting settings accordingly.
+Ultimately, the new file permissions mitigate potential risks associated with unauthorized access.

 ### Skills Learned

-- Advanced understanding of compliance evaluation (GDPR, NIST, PCI DSS, ISO) and practical application.
+- Advanced comprehension of file permissions and ownership nuances in Linux.
+- Mastery of command-line utilities such as 'chmod' and 'chown'.
-- Proficiency in audit planning and execution.
+- Proficiency in diagnosing and resolving permission-related challenges.
-- Ability to communicate audit findings effectively through comprehensive documentation.
-- Enhanced knowledge of risk identification and assessment.
+- Comprehensive knowledge of permission levels (user, group, others) and their practical implementation.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Enhanced critical thinking and problem-solving abilities applicable to cybersecurity contexts.

 ### Tools Used

-- Information provided in the Botium Toys scope, goals, and risk assessment report provides context for the assessment.
+- Linux (Debian)

 ## Steps